 That’s a really good question, but I have a better one:

-How can we get close to 100% renewable as soon as possible?
+How can we get as close to 100% renewable as soon as possible?

 That’s not an easy question to answer.
 It involves people from lots of different fields – scientists, energy experts, perhaps even a few politicians – coming together to make A Plan.
 It will not be The Plan, because every city and nation and region is different.
 It’ll have to be comprehensive enough to account for replacing and upgrading our fading energy infrastructure, but flexible enough to change as circumstances shift over time.
-It will definitely involve sharing ideas and technology between countries, and transferring this technology to those in the developing world who are often on the front lines of climate effects.
+It wont be easy, but there are entire countries who’ve powered themselves for decent periods of time without so much as a sniff of fossil juice, so there’s definitely hope.

 While we’re on the subject of energy, we should talk about how to use what we already make a little more wisely.